Lights on Afterschool

 Lights On Afterschool

-Governor Mark Gordon has proclaimed Thursday, October 20, 2022 as Lights On Afterschool Day in Wyoming to illuminate the importance of afterschool in the Equality State.
+Governor Mark Gordon proclaimed Thursday, October 26, 2023 as Lights On Afterschool Day in Wyoming to illuminate the importance of quality out of school time programs in the lives of children, families and communities.

-Find youth serving organizations and other content-specific resources across Wyoming using WYAA’s new interactive afterschool map: wyafterschoolalliance.org/interactive-map.
+Find youth serving organizations and other content-specific resources across Wyoming using WYAA’s interactive afterschool map: wyafterschoolalliance.org/interactive-map.

 Mission: The Wyoming Afterschool Alliance is a statewide network working to create the conditions for young people to reach their full potential.
 We are a priority fund of the Wyoming Community Foundation.